sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/02_00_literature.rst

 based on the learning with errors problem (LWE).
 Unlike ML-KEM and ML-DSA, the underlying LWE problem of FrodoKEM is based on generic, algebraically unstructured lattices.
-The structured variants of the LWE problem are more compact and computationally efficient, but can also lead to additional attacks exploiting the extra structure.
+The structured variants of the LWE problem are more compact and computationally efficient, but may also lead to additional attacks exploiting the extra structure.
 In general FrodoKEM is designed to be easy to implement and yields implementations that are compact and execute in constant time.